-- v.
-For in-lieu-of services defined at 42 CFR §438.3(e)(2) (i.e., substitutes for State Plan services), the following information must be provided and documented: - a. the categories of covered service that contain in-lieu-ofservices. - the percentage of cost that in-lieu-of services represent in each category of service. - c. how the in-lieu-of services were taken into account in the development of the projected benefit costs, and if this approach was different than that for any of the other o IMD, page 22-23
+3. Projected Benefit Costs and Trends Mercer Rate Certification ٠ • v.
+For in-lieu-of services defined at 42 CFR o In-Lieu of Services, §438.3(e)(2) (i.e., page 22 substitutes for State Plan o IMD, page 22-23 services), the following information must be provided and documented: a. the categories of covered service that contain in-lieu-ofservices. b. the percentage of cost that in-lieu-of services represent in each category of service. c. how the in-lieu-of services were taken into account in the development of the projected benefit